Rjarvis/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM refers to the Document Obect Model which contains all the elements on the window of the browser.

 2. What is an event?

+An event is a moment of action on the backend or interaction initiated by the user.

 3. What is an event listener?

+An event listener is a set of code/instructions  to be executed when a specified event has taken place.

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an Array allow us to traverse the NodeList and iterate over it as the Array output would only contain object types.

 5. What is a component?

+A component is a reusable piece of code that can replicate multiple elements on the page via instantiation.

 ### Git Set up